|IZVG Home Page||

 Johanna Storm MRCVS - VeterinarianA graduate of the Veterinary School of Giessen University, Germany, Johanna was formerly Technical Director of the Madrid Zoo and resident vet at Loro Parque, Tenerife.

 With over 28 years spent specialising in avian and reptile medicine, Johanna now runs our first opinion and referrals exotic pet clinic in Hipperholme, near Halifax, Yorkshire where she also sees animals from some of our zoological collections.

 Tania Pawlowsky Monreal MRCVS- Veterinarian

 Tania graduated from Universidad Autonoma of Barcelona in February 1998, and spent 4 years travelling the World, working in zoos and conservation projects in Greece, Finland, Argentina, Mexico, the US, and with a whale Photo-ID and whale watching project in Norway.
-In 2000, she worked as a vet for the Aspro-Ocio group, becoming Technical Director and head of the Veterinary Department by 2002 and Technical Director by 2006.
+In 2000, she started working as a vet for the Aspro-Ocio group, becoming head of the Veterinary Department by 2002 and Technical Director by 2006.
 For a few years, Tania divided her time between working for Barcelona Zoo as Curator for Aquatic Animals, and working for IZVG.
 Since 2015 she has worked full time with IZVG.
-Tania is also Coordinator of the European Association for Aquatic Mammals Veterinary and Accreditation Committee, as well as an inspector for the Association.
+Tania is also Chair of the European Association for Aquatic Mammals Veterinary and Accreditation Committee, as well as an inspector for the Association.
 She is a member of EAMM, IAAAM, EAZVW and BVA.